 Grabbing a Lyft

-Meanwhile, massive growth in the use of rideshare services such as Uber and Lyft, while creating huge convenience for millions, have introduced new risks for vulnerable travelers.
+Meanwhile, massive growth in the use of rideshare services such as Uber and Lyft, while creating huge convenience for millions, has introduced new risks for vulnerable travelers.
 In a case that legal firm Irwin Mitchell said was the first of its kind in the UK, two women won undisclosed damages against Uber after a driver was found guilty of sexually assaulting them in two separate incidents.

 Passengers are not the only women who are at risk.
 Female cab and rideshare drivers are also vulnerable to attacks.
 Many have gone on record to report regular incidents of being grabbed or assaulted, sometimes at least once every day.

 Hannah Minter, a driver in Savannah, Georgia, USA told Bloomberg she frequently encounters passengers who make comments or try to touch her inappropriately.
 “Every single time, every day that I drive, every night that I drive, there is at least one questionable experience,” she said.

 The evidence is clear that this is a significant problem that affects everyone.
 When women are anxious about travelling, whether that’s by public transport or via ridesharing services, they are unlikely to be in the best position to fulfill their full potential.

 Even in the simplest example of female Uber drivers who take (unpaid) time off work following verbal or physical assaults, or the teenage girl afraid to travel to school on public transport, incidents can have far-reaching economic impacts on society as well on women themselves.

 It’s certainly a problem taken seriously by the United Nations, which states that: “One in three women are likely to face violence in their lifetimes, but public services, urban planning and transport systems are rarely planned with women’s safety and mobility in mind.”